C0mposer/C-Game-Modding-Utility/README.md

 e.
 Choose .c/.cpp files in your projects *src/* dir you'd like to be compiled into the codecave area
 (*main.c is used by default.
 For multiple files, seperate by comma or space*)

+*If you need more help finding a code cave, [see here](https://github.com/C0mposer/C-Game-Modding-Utility/wiki/Code-Caves)*
 #### Hooks
 A [hook](https://en.wikipedia.org/wiki/Hooking#:~:text=Function%20hooking%20is%20implemented%20by,injected%20code) is a function in the original game, that we will redirect to our custom code.
 The most simple and useful type of hook for a mod is a function in the original game that gets ran every frame.
 Our custom code runs whenever the hooked function runs.
 So if our hook runs every frame, so will our custom code!
 (This utility attempts to automatically find every-frame hooks for most platforms.
 It however isn't perfect, so if you need help manually finding a hook, [see here](https://github.com/C0mposer/C-Game-Modding-Utility/wiki/Hooks))